MicrosoftDocs/executable-docs/tools/README.md

 - Redacts Personally Identifiable Information (PII) from Exec Doc result blocks.
 - Automatically identifies and generates dependency files referenced in documents.
 - Performs comprehensive security vulnerability analysis on Exec Docs.
-- Runs tests on the converted document using the Innovation Engine.
 - Logs execution data to a CSV file for analytics.

 ## Prerequisites